-14. Community Benefit.
+19. Community Benefit

-The proposed mixed use project provides for a viable use by a nationally known and recognized independent Hotelier that will continue the transformation of CFA-5 that the Old Marketplace initiated 15 years ago.
-It is one of the more interesting and unique of the focus areas along the Highway and one that has set the stage for the transformation of West Sedona.
-Consistent with visions and goals of The Sedona Community Plan, CFA-5, Commercial Corridor Study, this proposal provides the following community benefits.
+The proposed mixed use project provides for a viable use by a nationally known and recognized independent hotelier that will continue the transformation of CFA-5 that the Old Marketplace initiated 15 years ago.
+It is one of the more interesting and unique of the focus areas along SR 89A and one that has set the stage for the transformation of West Sedona.
+Consistent with visions and goals of the Sedona Community Plan, CFA-5, Commercial Corridor Study, this proposal provides the following community benefits.

 - a.
 The project is an assemblage of smaller parcels combined under one ownership and one comprehensive proposal. - b.
-The proposal provides for dedicated vehicle access to the signal at SR 89A. - c.
+The proposal provides for dedicated vehicle access to the signal at SR 89A and eliminates the need for multiple driveways onto the highway. - c.
 The proposal provides for a deceleration lane at SR 89A. - d.
 The proposal provides facilities for a Mass Transit Stop at SR 89A - e.
-The proposal provides for the connection of Saddlerock Circle to the signalized intersection at Soldiers Pass and SR 89A. - f.
-The proposal provides for 5 dedicated parking spaces for public use, - g.
-The project proposes the extension of the new sidewalk along Saddlerock Circle be extended southward into the Saddlerock Subdivision. - h.
+The proposal provides for the connection of Saddle Rock Circle to the signalized intersection at Soldiers Pass and SR 89A. - f.
+The proposal provides for 10 dedicated parking spaces for public use, - g.
+The project proposes the extension of the new sidewalk along Saddle Rock Circle be extended southward into the Saddle Rock Subdivision. - h.
 The project encourages and provides for pedestrian circulation throughout the site and into adjacent areas. - i.
 The project provides for bicycle paths and parking areas. - j.
 The project provides for a safe and structured means of accessing and crossing SR 89A. - k.
-The project minimizes direct vehicular access to and from SR 89A. - I. The project preserves existing tall trees and promotes an 'oasis' ambience that is unique to CFA-5.
+The project minimizes direct vehicular access to and from SR 89A. - I. The project preserves existing tall trees and promotes an 'oasis' ambience that is unique to CFA-5. - m.
+The project provides for a shaded public gathering space with an historic historical display, water fountain, public rest rooms, benches and bike rack adjacent to a mass transit stop. - n.
+The project provides for another 'Trail Link' segment in a parallel yet separated pathway along SR 89A.

-- m.
-The project provides for a shaded public gathering space with water fountain, benches and bike rack adjacent to a mass transit stop. - n.
-The project provides for another 'Trail Link' segment in a parallel yet separated pathway along SR 89A. - o.
-The project provides a 'village' mix of uses that are interconnected, compatible with the lodging use, of benefit to lodgers and therefor reduce traffic trips on SR 89A. - p.
+- o.
+The project provides a 'village' mix of uses that are interconnected, compatible with the lodging use, of benefit to lodgers/visitors; the project should reduce traffic trips on SR 89A. - p.
 The project provides for 5 efficiency dwelling unit Apartments for Employee/Staff use. - q.
-The project provides for a lodging use that conforms with the desires of the Public and City Council to limit lodging in CFA-5 to a total of 10 Acres. - r.
-The project calls for the replenishment of 6-Multi-Family Dwelling Units lost when the RM-2 zone is eliminated.
+The project provides for a lodging use that conforms with the desires of the Public and City Council to limit lodging in CFA-5 to a total of 10 Acres (revised to 5-acres).